Sam Smith Poetry

 I feel you in the silence between breaths in the hollow ache that has no name.
 Though we have not met, my soul leans toward yours, as if it remembers a promise made before this life.

-You move with the moon somewhere beyond my sight, with a heart learning the language of devotion.
+You move with the moon somewhere beyond my sight, with a heart learning the language of devotion, patience, and trust.
 While I move with faith, with longing, with a love that has nowhere to land—yet.

-There are nights I yearn for you without reason, tears rising like tides I cannot stop.
-I whisper to the universe, find him, and something answers softly, he is on his way.
+Do you know there are nights I yearn for you, tears rising like tides I cannot hold back?
+I whisper to the universe, find him, and something divine answers softly, he is on his way

-When we meet, it will be sacred.
-Not a spark, but a recognition— two souls exhaling after lifetimes of waiting, two hearts remembering why they chose this life.
+Time moves cruelly slow, each moment a reminder of your absence, while my heart learns the weight of longing by heart.
+Yet, when we do meet, I know it will be sacred.
+Not a grandiose spark, but a recognition- two souls exhaling after lifetimes of waiting, two hearts remembering why they chose this life.

 Until then, my beloved, crab man, know- I carry you in my prayers, in my body, in my becoming.
 And that, I am longing for you across time and stars, loving you eons before your arms know my name.